public abstract class IPAddressSeqRange extends Object implements IPAddressRange

 spanWithPrefixBlocks()

-Produces an array of prefix blocks that spans the same set of addresses.
+Produces a minimal array of prefix blocks that spans the same set of addresses.

 |